-Generally, the months of February and March bring very cold temperatures (up to -35 Celsius), making for very dry winters.
-As the temperature heats up, the sport of snowmobiling becomes extremely enjoyable as well as being the sole means of inter-village transport, on the Lower North Shore, right until the month of April.
+November is windy and rainy and this precipitation turns into snow in December and stays until April.
+The months of February and March bring very cold temperatures (up to -35 Celsius), which makes for very dry winters.
+Thus, snowmobiling becomes extremely enjoyable and is also the sole means of inter-village transportation on the Lower North Shore right up until the month of April.

 Very friendly.
 Generally, one hello calls another ‒ and a smile.
 We aren’t shy about asking questions or talking about the weather to break the ice, because it may lead to more interesting ‒ even memorable ‒ conversations.

 If North Shore men sometimes come off as being cold or hard to approach, it’s only because they have a lot of hard work to do with little time for small talk.
 But ask them about fishing, hunting, the capelin run, the whales, seals, salmon or trout, their boat and what size motor is on their quad ‒ or ask them about that thingamajig in the back of their pickup ‒ and they’ll have all the time in the world to chat and tell you all about it.
 You may even come away with a good story or two.